ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 - Veeam Managed Backup and Zerto Disaster Recovery options are available on both Essentials and Premier
 - If your current infrastructure is in AMD-2013, you will not be able to migrate to Premier.

-Please be reminded that you do not create a new service, ressources will need to be added individualy.
-The creation of a new vDC does not imply the delivery of 2 hosts and 2 datastores
+Please be reminded that you do not create a new service, you will need to order your resources individually.
+Creating a new vDC will not deliver 2 hosts and 2 datastores..

 ![decision tree](images/ESSorPRE.png){.thumbnail}